Ender-Jones/CCT-LSTM_reproduce/README.md

    5. if there is 1 csv file named "selfReportedAnx_s1(subject number).csv".
 If any of the above conditions are not met, it will print an error message and exit.

+### To be noticed, after running integrity check ourselfs we found the Problem below:
+we download the dataset from dat@UBF https://search-data.ubfc.fr/FR-18008901306731-2022-05-05_UBFC-Phys-A-Multimodal-Dataset-For.html
+- Error: In folder 's40' file 'vid_s40_T3.avi' not found.
+Whcih is just a name error, you can check it by yourself.
+- Error: In folder 's56' file 'selfReportedAnx_s56.csv' not found.
+The self report in folder s55 & s56 have the same value, which might be a dataset error, but we don't need the Anx_Report in our project, so we ignore it.
-### After integrity check, it will generate a master manifest file named "masterManifest.csv" in the selected folder.
+## After integrity check, it will generate a master manifest file named "masterManifest.csv" in the selected folder.
 The master manifest file will contain the following columns:
 - subject: subject number
 - group: 'test' or 'ctrl'